GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 ![Architecture diagram](resources/grafana-architecture.png)

-This application offers a vanilla deployment of stateful Grafana installation on a Kubernetes cluster.
+The application offers a vanilla deployment of stateful, single-node Grafana installation on a Kubernetes cluster.

 Administrative user credentials are automatically configured in the application through a Kubernetes Secret.
 Configuration file (/etc/grafana/grafana.ini) is defined in a ConfigMap and mounted to Grafana StatefulSet.

 By default, the Service exposing Grafana server is of type ClusterIP, which makes it accessible only in a private network.

-## Configuration

-**Fluentd** - it contains a ConfigMap defining a few files for logs locations and formats.
-It exports logs to Elasticsearch daily indexes, starting with “logstash-\*” prefix.

-**Elasticsearch** - forms a cluster with a configurable number of replicas (specified by user before the installation); It uses a dedicated disk (VolumeClaim) for storing data in a stateful manner.

-**Kibana** - it stores all the configuration in Elasticsearch index, this is why Kibana itself is installed in a single-replica, “stateless” Deployment.
-  Kibana has initial configuration represented by JSON payloads that are used against Kibana’s REST API to set an index pattern for “logstash-\*” and some useful saved searches.
+It listens on port 3000.

 # Installation